ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

     ![Open diagram view](./resources/open_diagram_view.gif)

-3. Create a file named `types.bal` and generate record types corresponding to the payloads from the hospital and payment backend services by providing samples of the expected JSON payloads.
+3. Create a file named `types.bal` and generate record types corresponding to the payloads from the hospital backend service by providing samples of the expected JSON payload.

     The payload from the hospital backend service will be a JSON object similar to the following.